thej01/moonwarmer-example-mods/README.md

 The `deltaruneVariants` field are the *supported variants of DELTARUNE the project is made for*.

+> [!NOTE]
-While it is an *array*, which means it supports several values, *it is recommended for most workflows that this stays at one entry*.
+> While it is an *array*, which means it supports several values, *it is recommended for most workflows that this stays at one entry*.

 ### Supported Values
 - "fullgame"